ricky-gunawan/personal-ui-components/README.md

 # Web UI Components

-In this project, I build UI components using tailwind css
+In this project, I build UI components using Tailwind CSS and ReactJS